 The cottage has been modernised from former shepherd's cottages to provide a luxury bothy style accommodation.
 Set in one of the most wonderfully wild areas of Scotland it provides a truly enchanting wilderness destination.
-The nearest corner shop is approximately fifteen miles away and access to the cottage is along six miles of forest roads; alternatively you can catch a train to the request Halt at Altnabreach Station (450m), one of the most remote and little used stations in Britain.
+The nearest corner shop is approximately fifteen miles away and access to the cottage is along six miles or so of forest roads; alternatively you can catch a train to the request Halt at Altnabreach Station (450m), one of the most remote and little used stations in Britain.
 The scenery is startling and opportunities for outdoor pursuits are almost endless be it walking, mountain biking, fishing and of course enjoying the superb flora and fauna of this wild area.

 While you could spend a week at this cottage taking walks every day and not crossing the same path twice there is still good access to the other special sites and scenes in this fantastic area.
 John O'Groats is close by with ferry links to Orkney making day trips to the islands possible.
 While just along the coast is Dunnet Head, the most northerly point of Britain, with a superb sandy beach the bay is a Mecca for surfing.
 If more gentle pursuits are needed then the late Queen Mother's summer retreat at Castle of Mey should not to be missed together with the awesome Castle Sinclair Girnigoe.
 This impregnable medieval stronghold is the most spectacular ruin in the North of Scotland and the only castle in Scotland to be listed by the World Monuments Fund.